yuu511/iidx-atmega/README.md

-Firmware for IIDX controller for atmega32u4 based boards.<br> Written in C99, using LUFA library for USB implementation.
+Firmware for atmega32u4 based boards implementing a IIDX controller.<br> Written in C99, using LUFA library for USB implemenation.<br><br>
+When plugged in, device will function as a composite USB Keyboard + Mouse.<br>
+- Button presses will output a key, refer to the table below for button mapping to keys.
+- Turning the encoder clockwise will move the mouse cursor down, counter clockwise up.

 Dependencies:
 ---